Month-to-Month Home Warranties: Flexible Plans Without Long Commitments

 Are home warranties worth it for renters or landlords?

 Landlords can benefit significantly from home warranty plans, especially for rental properties with aging systems or appliances.
 A monthly plan is particularly useful for landlords with seasonal or short-term rentals, since they can activate or pause coverage as needed.
-Renters who personally own their appliances may find appliance-only plans useful, though traditional home warranties are typically designed for property owners rather than tenants.
+Renters who personally own their appliances may find appliance-only plans useful, though traditional home warranties are typically designed for property owners.

 Compare Home Warranty Options in Ohio